dackst/nayuta/notes.md

 * The text about your next objective that appears when pressing select is not updated
   * the correct objective text will be used if the story is continued to the next objective.
 It appears the text for the current objective is loaded directly from your savefile, so this will happen upon loading a savefile created from where the objective was last updated in another version.
 * glitchy effects on dialogue boxes ([example](https://user-images.githubusercontent.com/73907314/101234594-bf705c80-368e-11eb-837b-098794bf1673.jpg))
-  * this seems to be caused by the the size of the text boxes and the positional arguments sometimes given in the fourth column of the dumped scripts.
+  * this seems to be caused by the size of the text boxes and the positional arguments sometimes given in the fourth column of the dumped scripts.
 It can be fixed by [increasing the size of the box](https://user-images.githubusercontent.com/73907314/101234598-ca2af180-368e-11eb-9b98-14d1bbb4fcdd.jpg) to more closely resemble the original Japanese, or by [modifying the given positions](https://user-images.githubusercontent.com/35816592/101244338-e69d4d00-36d3-11eb-911e-03118378458c.jpg).

 ### other stuff
   * accented characters, like for Soufflé or Boötie don't work